bagustris/octave-tutorial/_episodes/02-scripts.md

 ~~~
 {: .matlab}

-We can ask MATLAB to create an empty figure window without
+We can ask Octave to create an empty figure window without
 displaying it by setting its `'visible'` property to `'off'`, like so:

 ~~~